synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 A controller's main operations are to manage its regions: it may register regions, remove regions, and insert a gate into a region.
 All of these operations are performed under an exclusive lock of the controller.
+If insertion into a region is involved, an exclusive lock on the region is also applied.

 ### 4.3.2 Writing